cloudrift-ai/rift-docs/docs/cli-interface/managing-clusters.md

 # Managing Clusters

-Clusters are the core concept of Fair.
+Clusters are the core concept of Rift.
 A cluster is a set of nodes that are managed together.
 You can run jobs on the cluster, inspect the cluster state, add/remove nodes, add/remove users etc.